Arhodes-CGRB-OSU/bears_iplant/README.md

 them from elsewhere. `biomaRt` provide a good way of getting the mappings for Ensembl annotations.

+This will take some time because it is downloading information over the internet.
+Go get some coffee or stretch while this is running.

 ```r
 # get the gene names using biomaRt
 mart <- biomaRt::useMart(biomart = "ENSEMBL_MART_ENSEMBL",